 During the year ended March 31, 2017, the Company issued a \$594,000 promissory note (the "Note") to the City of Porterville to acquire land (Note 9).
-The Note bears interest at 2.0% per annum and is payable in blended monthly installments of \$5,463, which began on November 1, 2016.
-The monthly installments will occur for five years, at which point a balloon payment of \$311,764 is due and payable.
-The Note is secured by an interest in the land in favour of the City of Porterville.

-During the three months ended June 30, 2021, the Company incurred \$1,699 of interest on the note (June 30, 2020 - \$1,997).
+The Note bears interest at 2.0% per annum and is payable in blended monthly installments of \$5,463, which began on November 1, 2016, and the final blended monthly installment payment under the Promissory Note was made on October 1, 2021.
+A final balloon payment of \$311,764 is currently due under the promissory note, and the Company is working with the City to arrange for the release of its security interest in the land concurrent with the final balloon payment.
+During the three months ended September 30, 2021, the Company incurred \$1,626 of interest on the note (September 30, 2020 - \$1,917).
 This amount is included in Interest and accretion on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss.

-Notes to the Consolidated Condensed Interim Financial Statements For the Three Months Ended June 30, 2021 and 2020
+Notes to the Consolidated Condensed Interim Financial Statements For the Three and Six Months Ended September 30, 2021 and 2020